jacobkap/crimebythenumbers/docs/intro-to-r.md

 In this lesson we'll start by looking at RStudio then write some brief code to load in some crime data and start exploring it.
 This lesson will cover code that you won't understand completely yet.
 That is fine, we'll cover everything in more detail as the lessons progress.

 RStudio is the interface we use to work with R. It has a number of features to make it easier for us to work with R - while not strictly necessary to use, most people who use R do so through RStudio.
-We'll spend some time right now looking at RStudio and the options you can change to make it easier to use (and to suit your personal preferences with appearance) as this will make all of the work we do in this book easier.
+We'll spend some time right now looking at RStudio and the options you can change to make it easier to use (and to suit your personal preferences with appearance) as this will make all of the work that we do in this book easier.

 When you open up RStudio you'll see four panels, each of which plays an important role in RStudio.
 Your RStudio may not look like the setup I have in the image below - that is fine, we'll learn how to change the appearance of RStudio soon.